 Your companion's deckbuilding rule applies only to your starting deck, which is the deck you begin play with each game.
 It won't consider any cards in your sideboard, so those cards don't have to follow the deck-building rule.
 Additionally, you can just ignore the deck-building rule and include creature cards with companion in your main deck.
 This is especially relevant to formats like Booster Draft, where following the deck-building rule may not be possible.
 But if you can pull it off, glory awaits.

-Each Commander deck may include a chosen companion.
+Each Historic Brawl deck may include a chosen companion.
 It starts outside the game and doesn't count as one of your 100 cards.
 Just like the rest of your deck, your commander must follow the deck-building rule if you're going to use a companion.